UrbanGS: Semantic-Guided Gaussian Splatting for Urban Scene Reconstruction: Experiments

 \subsection{Datasets}

-Our experiments are conducted on two popular autonomous driving datasets: PandaSet~\cite{chen2023periodic} and nuScenes~\cite{caesar2020nuscenes}.
-We primarily evaluate our method on nuScenes~\cite{caesar2020nuscenes}, which consists of 1000 scenes captured in Boston and Singapore under diverse urban scenarios with multimodal sensor data, featuring challenging weather conditions and complex urban scenes.
-We perform ablation studies on PandaSet~\cite{chen2023periodic}, which is a comprehensive autonomous driving dataset captured in San Francisco, containing 103 sequences of synchronized LiDAR-camera data and images.
-For both datasets, we use the officially provided camera poses.
+Our experiments are conducted on two widely-used autonomous driving datasets: nuScenes~\cite{caesar2020nuscenes} and PandaSet~\cite{chen2023periodic}.
+The nuScenes dataset~\cite{caesar2020nuscenes} comprises 1,000 scenes captured in Boston and Singapore under diverse urban scenarios.
+PandaSet~\cite{chen2023periodic} is a comprehensive dataset collected in San Francisco, containing 103 sequences with synchronized LiDAR and camera data.
+Both datasets provide ground-truth (GT) 3D bounding boxes.
+To ensure fair comparisons, we also utilize a pretrained state-of-the-art 3D multi-object tracking model, MCTrack~\cite{wang2024mctrack}, to generate predicted 3D bounding boxes for methods requiring such inputs.
+Additionally, we conducted experiments on the Waymo dataset~\cite{sun2020scalability}; detailed results and analyses are available in the supplementary material.